Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 If you do not want to open a bank account, you can use a digital wallet to manage your finances while living abroad.
 Or you can use Ria, an international remittance service that lets you manage your money, make transfers, pay bills, cash checks, top up your mobile, and more — all online.

-How to find a job in the United States
+How to find a job when moving to the US

 You’ll typically need the correct visa or permit to work in the United States as a non-U.S. citizen.
 There are both temporary and permanent work options available.
 You may also be eligible for work if you file a petition with United States Citizenship and Immigration Services (USCIS).